Skip to Content

 • Type and press Return to open a saved link from search results

-• Press Tab on a result to switch to browser-selection mode and pick a specific browser
+• Press Opt Return on a result to switch to browser-selection mode and pick a specific browser or profile

 • Select a live browser tab to activate it directly instead of opening a duplicate